 ENG 126: Workshop for Multilingual Writers

-This half-credit course is offered in the fall.
+This full-credit course is offered in the fall.
 It is a good companion course for first year students as they write for their Emily Balch Seminars.

 ENG 127: Workshop for Multilingual Writers (Advanced)